Purcell Marian High School: Marian High School

 Marian High School began in 1908 as a co-educational parish school – the first school of its type in Cincinnati.
 It was named St. Marys and was located at St. Mary Parish in Hyde Park.
 For years the high school shared facilities with the elementary school in the building that had been erected in 1903 as St. Mary Mission Chapel.
 A new St. Mary High School was constructed in 1923.
 In 1928, St. Mary became a diocesan regional high school for girls only.
 The boys who had been enrolled there were transferred to the new Purcell High School.
 In 1963, a new high school called Marian High School was under the administration of the Sisters of Charity and was staffed by Sisters, Archdiocesan Priests, and lay men and women.
 The former Marian building now houses The Springer School.

 Merger to Form Purcell Marian

 In 1980 the decision was made to merge both schools and the name changed to Purcell Marian High School.
 Purcell High School and Marian High School merged beginning with the 1981–82 school year.
-The mascot would be the Cavalier, and the school's colors would be Crimson, Blue and Gold.
+The mascot was chosen to be the Cavalier, and the school's colors would be Crimson, Blue and Gold.

 The school seal shows the picture of the Blessed Virgin and Child.
 The inscription includes the school's motto, Praestans Inter Omnes, and the date of foundation.

 Academics

 The curriculum is accredited by the Ohio Department of Education and the Ohio Catholic School Accrediting Association.
-Purcell Marian High School offers three academic pathways - the IB Program/Cavalier Scholars Program, College Prep, and General.
+Purcell Marian High School offers three academic pathways - the International Baccalaureate Program/Cavalier Scholars Program, College Prep, and General.

-The IB Program

-This pathway is an accelerated, rigorous program of studies that is designed for the most academically capable, self-motivated students.
-The IB Program encourages students to think critically, challenge assumptions, consider both local and global contexts, and develop research, collaboration, and communication skills.
-During their freshman and sophomore years, students take Cavalier Scholar courses to prepare for the rigors of the IB program.
-During their junior and senior years, students are permitted to take individual IB courses based on teacher recommendations, student interest, and grade qualifications.
-If students are IB Diploma Program candidates, they are required to take six IB classes in addition to completing the three core components: Theory of Knowledge; Extended Essay; and Creativity, Activity, and Service.
-Students in the IB Program have the ability to earn college credit should they achieve qualifying grades and scores.